 Software learned to think.
 The physical world still runs on people pasting between systems.
-Fibric closes that gap with one accountable loop from sensor to action.
+Fibric defines one accountable loop from signal to proposed action, with human approval and a record of what happened.

 A cognitive twin of a working hotel.
 Every room reports its draw, its occupancy, and its drift.